rikelme/OCRmyPDF/README.md

 - If requested, deskews and/or cleans the image before performing OCR
 - Validates input and output files
 - Distributes work across all available CPU cores
-- Uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) engine to recognize more than [100 languages](https://github.com/tesseract-ocr/tessdata)
+- Uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) engine or [Google Cloud Vision](https://cloud.google.com/vision) APIs to recognize more than [100 languages](https://github.com/tesseract-ocr/tessdata)
 - Scales properly to handle files with thousands of pages
 - Battle-tested on millions of PDFs